Disclosure: This is a sponsored post, but as always my opinions are 100% my own.

 Be sure to check out my cookie month partners and their amazing recipes: Jess at The 104 Homestead – Kathie at Homespun Seasonal Living – Tessa at Homestead Lady – Chris at Joybilee Farm – Wendy at The Monday Box – Nikki at Nik Snacks – Shari at Pure Grace Farms – Angi at Schneiderpeeps – Lauren at Wicked Spatula

 The following companies generously sponsored various cookie month projects.
 I may not have used all of them in my recipes, but this project is in no small part thanks to them and their incredible contributions: Bob’s Red Mill, The Daily Meal, India Tree, KerryGold, King Arthur Flour, Product of GIR, KaTom, SunButter & Wilton.
+From Better Homes and Garden NEW Cookbook (1950s).
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Preheat oven to 400 degrees.